-However, you can enjoy a formal spree in it as it can go with different kinds of dress, but not shorts (of course that’s casual already).
+Therefore, you can enjoy a formal spree in it as it can go with different kinds of dress.

 A loafer has a heel, and its upper does not have any detail.
 Usually, a piece of leather called Saddle is crossed on the upper.
 Moccasins do not have saddle.

-Furthermore, there is no clear history of loafers.
-As a matter of fact, there has been a clash in the history of loafers.
-While some believe it started in 1926 in the royal house of England with King George VI, some say it started with the 1800s Scandinavia.
+So, while some believe loafers started in 1926 in the royal house of England with King George VI, some say it started with the 1800s Scandinavia.

 But one thing is sure: loafers came in some time ago.
 We are sure about that.